Meadow argus: Distribution and habitat

 The meadow argus can be found mainly on the Australian mainland, as well as in Tasmania, Kangaroo Island, Lord Howe Island, New Zealand, Norfolk Island, Fiji, Papua New Guinea, Indonesia, Tuvalu, Samoa and Cook Islands.
-They reside in urban areas, forests, woodlands, and grasslands, though they are uncommon during the winter months.
+While sightings of this butterfly are now rare in New Zealand, in late 1886 thousands of the butterflies drifted to the country, crossing the Tasman Sea.
+They reside in urban areas, forests, woodlands, grasslands, and roadsides, though they are uncommon during the winter months.
 Every year during October or November, the butterflies migrate from southern Australia to warmer areas in the north.

 Early stages

 Eggs

 Meadow argus eggs are laid on a leaf of the food plant, shaped with sturdy vertical and horizontal ribs.
 The eggs usually hatch within 7 to 10 days.

 Larvae

 Meadow argus larvae are black with short thin spines.
 Meadow argus caterpillars feed on various garden plants, both native and introduced.
 This includes Plantago, Scrophulariaceae, Convolvulaceae, Compositae, Verbenaceae, Porulacaceae, and Gentianaceae.
 This stage lasts from 4 to 5 weeks.

 Pupae

 Meadow argus pupae have various colours, though usually they are black dotted with white and reddish yellow.
 This stage lasts from 2 to 3 weeks.